Best Short-term Business Loans in April 2025

 • Personal loan: Another option is using a personal loan to finance your business, but keep in mind they may have higher interest rates and smaller loan amounts than traditional business loans.

 • 401(k) loan: Some 401(k) plans allow you to withdraw money as a loan to use for various purposes, including business expenses.
-Borrowing from your 401(k) isn’t a decision to take lightly, however, since the money is meant for your retirement.
+Borrowing from your 401(k) isn’t a decision to make lightly, however, since the money is meant for your retirement.
 According to IRS rules, you can borrow up to 50% of your vested account balance or $50,000, whichever is less.

 • Crowdfunding: Another short-term business loan alternative is crowdfunding.
 Creating a fundraising campaign through a crowdfunding platform, such as Kickstarter or Indiegogo, can help you raise cash for your business without taking on extra debt.